Events and Activities

 Online Panel "Self-determined against Feminicide and Genocide" with Cansu Özdemir

-On the occasion of the international day of action for the six-year anniversary of the massacre by the “Islamic state” in Sinjar on August 3, 2020, Cansu Özdemir (MdHB, DIE LINKE) discussed with our deputy chairwoman Sevda Ediz and Diana Gring (historian at the Bergen-Belsen Memorial and trauma pedagogue).
+On the occasion of the international day of action for the six-year anniversary of the massacre by the “Islamic state” in Sinjar on August 3, 2020, Cansu Özdemir (MdHB, DIE LINKE) discussed with our deputy chairwoman Sevda Ediz and our member Diana Gring (historian at the Bergen-Belsen Memorial and trauma pedagogue).
 The so-called Islamic state has cruelly executed thousands of Yazidis (Ezidis) in the region of Sinjar in northern Iraq, and has kidnapped, raped and sold mostly Yazidi (Ezidi) women and children.
-Even today about half of the Yazidis are still missing and are in IS-prison.
-Some German citizens are currently on trial in Germany and are held responsible for the enslavement of Yazidi young girls and women.
+Even today about half of the Yazidis (Ezidis) are still missing and are in “IS”-prison.
+Some German citizens are currently on trial in Germany and are held responsible for the enslavement of Yazidi (Ezidi) young girls and women.

 The video is available here: Self-determined against feminicide and genocide

 Subtitles for different languages can be created automatically.

 In July, we met as members of Women for Justice e.
 V. for an internal training on “Dealing with Trauma at Work”.
 On the one hand the workshop included theoretical introductions to trauma and trauma consequences, supervision as well as work with traumatized people and traumatizing issues.
 On the other hand, discussions, self-reflection and practical exercises were also part of the interactive program.

 New name, new logo of our partners in Sinjar

 Our partners in Sinjar have a new logo and a new name.
 The “Ezidi Woman Support League” has changed its name to “Ezidi Women’s Association” and has given itself a new logo.